ghc/ghc/docs/users_guide/runtime_control.rst

 is what happened before GHC 9.2.
 In GHC 9.2 memory is gradually returned to the OS so OS memory usage returns closer to the theoretical minimums.

-The :rts-flag:`-Fd ⟨factor⟩` controls the rate at which memory is returned to the OS.
+The :rts-flag:`-Fd ⟨factor⟩` option controls the rate at which memory is returned to the OS.
 On consecutive major collections which are not triggered by heap overflows, a counter (``t``) is increased and the ``F`` factor is inversly scaled according to the value of ``t`` and ``Fd``.
 The factor is scaled by the equation: